AppDaemon/appdaemon/docs/APPGUIDE.rst

 A Final Thought on Threading and Pinning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Although pinning and scheduling has been thoroughly tested, in current real world applications for AppDaemon, very few of these considerations matter, since in most cases AppDaemon will be able to respond to a callback immediately, and it is unlikely that any significant scheduler queueing will occur unless there are problems with apps blocking threads.
+Although pinning and scheduling has been thoroughly tested, in current real-world applications for AppDaemon, very few of these considerations matter, since in most cases AppDaemon will be able to respond to a callback immediately, and it is unlikely that any significant scheduler queueing will occur unless there are problems with apps blocking threads.
 At the rate that most people are using AppDaemon, events come in a few times a second, and modern hardware can usually handle the load pretty easily.
 The considerations above will start to matter more when event rates become a lot faster, by at least an order of magnitude.
-That is now a possibility with the recent upgrade to the scheduler allowing sub-second tick times, so the ability to lock and pin apps was added in anticipation of new applications for AppDaemon that may require more robust management of apps and much higher event rates.
+That is now a possibility with the recent upgrade to the scheduler allowing sub-second tick times, so the ability to lock and pin apps were added in anticipation of new applications for AppDaemon that may require more robust management of apps and much higher event rates.

 State Operations
 ----------------